mobxjs/mst-gql/README.md

 ## `localStorageMixin`

-The `localStorageMixin` can be used to automatically safe the full state of the `RootStore`.
+The `localStorageMixin` can be used to automatically save the full state of the `RootStore`.
 By default the store is saved after every change, but throttle to be saved once per 5 seconds.
-(The reason for the trotthling is that, although snapshotting is cheap, serializing a a snapshot to a string is expensive).
+(The reason for the throttling is that, although snapshotting is cheap, serializing a a snapshot to a string is expensive).

 Options: